MamtaVenugopal/ERA/README.md

-# ERA S5 - Classification of MNIST
+# ERA S10 - Classification of CIFAR10
-This is the assignment given in 5th Session, ERA batch of School of AI
+This is the assignment given in 10th Session, ERA batch of School of AI

-In this session, the MNIST dataset has been used.
+In this session, the CIFAR10 dataset has been used.
 It consists of 60,000 training images and 10,000 testing image.
 It is a large database of handwritten digits that is commonly used for training various image processing systems.
-It has all the same square size images of 28×28 pixels, and they are of grayscale.
+It has all the same square size images of 32X32 pixels, and they are colored images.
 # Contents
 ```
 .
 ├── README.md
-├── S5.ipynb
+├── S10.ipynb
-├── model.py
+├── new_model.py
+└── show_images.py
+└── train_test.py
-└── utils.py
+└── train_test_loader.py
 ```

-## S5.ipynb
+## S10.ipynb
 This juputer notebook is the main program from where all other files like utils.py and models.py are called from.
 Code is written for classification of MNIST dataset using pytorch.
 PyTorch is a fully featured framework for building deep learning models, which is a type of machine learning that's commonly used in applications like image recognition and